AdobeDocs/graphql-mesh-gateway/src/pages/gateway/index.md

 ---
-title: Guides - Adobe API Manager
+title: Guides - API Mesh for Adobe Developer App Builder
-description: This is the guides overview page of Adobe API Manager
+description: This is the guides overview page of API Mesh for Adobe Developer App Builder
 ---

-# Adobe API Manager
+# API Mesh for Adobe Developer App Builder

-To get started with Adobe API Manager select one of the links below.
+To get started with API Mesh for Adobe Developer App Builder select one of the links below.

 ## Getting Started